Inoculation theory: Marketing

-The field of public relations is the perfect place for inoculation theory to be used because the field itself is meant to act on the public, their opinions, and their actions.

 It took some time for inoculation theory to be applied to marketing, because of many possible limitations.
 Lessne and Didow (1987) reviewed publications about inoculation application to marketing campaigns and their limitations.
 They note that, at the time, the closest to true marketing context was Hunt's 1973 study on the Chevron campaign.
 The Federal Trade Commission stated that Chevron had deceived consumers on the effectiveness of their gas additive F-310.
 The FTC was going to conduct a corrective advertising campaign to disclose the information.
 In response, Chevron ran a print campaign to combat the anticipated FTC campaign.
 The double page advertisement read, "If every motorist used Chevron with F-310 for 2000 miles, air pollutants would be reduced by thousands of tons in a single day.
 The FTC doesn't think that's significant."
 Hunt used this real-life message as an inoculation treatment in his research.
 He used the corrective campaign by the FTC as the attack on the positive attitude toward Chevron.
 The results indicated that a supportive treatment offered less resistance than a refutational treatment.
 Another finding was that when an inoculative treatment is received, but no attack is followed, there is a drop in attitude.
 One of the major limitations in this study was that Hunt did not allow a time elapse between the treatment and the attack, which was a major element of McGuire's original theory.